Most DAs are now paperless

 Step 4 - Apply for a pre-DA consultation (optional)

-Due to its popularity, the online Pre-DA lodgement system has been configured to only accept five (5) applications per week.
+Please note: Due to its popularity, the online Pre-DA lodgement system has been configured to only accept five applications per week.
 This is aimed to even out large spikes in the number of applications we receive and will enable us to offer a more consistent service.
-If more than five (5) applications are received during a seven day period an error message will be generated to indicate that the application limit has been reached.
-If you receive an error message, please try again the next day.

 Step 5 - Lodge your DA with Council